 WHS Physical Education Elective

-This course is activity based focusing on fitness as a lifelong activity.
-The fitness components of cardio-respiratory endurance, cardiovascular efficiency, muscular strength and muscular endurance are emphasized.
+This course is activity-based, focusing on fitness as a lifelong activity.
+The fitness components of cardio-respiratory endurance, cardiovascular efficiency, muscular strength, and muscular endurance are emphasized.
 This course is designed to introduce and provide an opportunity for students to develop a fitness workout plan through the main activity of walking.
 All walking routes will be off campus.
 Walking routes will be throughout the community from William Jessup to Twelve Bridges.
 There will be 8 walking tests per semester.
-This test will be done on the track and will be 3 miles each.
+This test will be done on the track for 3 miles each.
 Effort is required in this class.

 ATHLETIC WEIGHT TRAINING (COED, VARSITY GIRLS/BOYS, VARSITY/JV FOOTBALL)